simonbengtsson/eventcal/README.md

 Subscribe to a subset of your Facebook events using ical

 Facebook provides a way to export and sync all your events to a third party calendar application such as Google Calendar.
 However you can't choose which events you want to sync and that's where this service steps in.
-Right know it simply removes events you have not responded to yet.
+Right now it simply removes events you have not responded to yet.
 If you want to filter events in some other way, let me know on [Google+](https://google.com/+simonbengtsson) or [twitter](https://twitter.com/someatoms).